-Moreover, it is noteworthy that a preference for a group can give the impression of bias against another group (i.e., the "out group").
-For example, in a law firm, a preference for working with female associates may give the appearance of a gender bias against male associates.
+Lack of tolerance for a group's innate attributes, or a preference towards a group with perceived finer characteristics can give the impression of bias against the unfavoured group or "out group."
+For example, in a law firm, a preference for working with female associates only, may give the appearance of gender bias against male associates.
 Whether a bias is in favor of, or specifically against a group, it operates as discrimination when workplace actions are taken that are detrimental to those in the out-group, and particularly if the out-group involves members of a protected class.

 Even when preferential acts are based on merit, minor issues can add up over time to produce a feeling of exclusion and a sense of being less valued than those who are included.
 For example, in a team of IP litigators, the associate with a particular technical background may be invited to work on more interesting matters over the associate who has a different technical background or no technical background.
-While such acts may have merit, these slights, referred to as "micro-inequities,"19 have long-standing effects on people, particularly those from marginalized groups.20 For example, consider a situation where the disfavored associate happens to be a female associate who may be overlooked as a part of a team of attorneys working on a technical patent litigation matter, based on the bias that women generally are not adept at dealing with technical issues.
+While such acts may have merit, these slights, referred to as "microinequities," have long-standing effects on people, and particularly on those from marginalized groups.
+For example, consider a situation where the disfavored associate happens to be a female associate who may be overlooked as a part of a team of attorneys working on a technical patent litigation matter, based on the bias that women generally are not adept at dealing with technical issues.

 Among intellectual property lawyers, other types of biases may also be prevalent.
-For example, those who are members of the patent bar may deem themselves to be smarter, and technically savvier, than the so-called "soft-IP" lawyers who practice other areas of IP law such as trademarks or copyrights.
+For example, those who are members of the patent bar may deem themselves to be technically savvier than the so-called "soft-IP" counterparts who practice other areas of IP law such as trademarks or copyrights.
 Typically and fortunately, this sense of grandeur among such members is immediately replaced with a more humble and modest exchange, when they are quizzed on the "soft-IP" issues!
-Kidding aside, the negative impact of bias in the workplace is that one might assume that all people who hold a certain job position or are members of a certain group are the same and act the same.
-As such, using generalizations inappropriately often manifests biases that can lead to misunderstandings and erroneous judgment calls in the workplace, and even to actionable discrimination claims.
-For instance, some consider patent prosecutors to be awkward or less social, and therefore they may be less likely to be invited to an informal gathering outside the office.
-Whether this perception is true or not, the point to be made is that generalizations that are based on an immutable characteristic can be the basis for unlawful discrimination claims when employment conditions suffer based on a perceived lack of collegiality.
+Kidding aside, the negative impact of bias in the workplace is that one often assumes that all people who hold a certain job position or are members of a certain group are the same and act the same, while such assumption is typically farthest from the truth.

+Using inappropriate generalizations often manifests biases that can lead to misunderstandings and erroneous judgment calls in the workplace, and even to actionable discrimination claims.
+For instance, in a law firm, patent practitioners and transactional lawyers, or older attorneys, may be considered by some as socially awkward or less personable.
+Based on this bias, such people may be less likely to be invited to a formal client pitch or even an informal gathering outside the office.
+The point to be made is that generalizations, whether appropriate or not, based on an immutable characteristic can be the basis for unlawful discrimination claims when employment conditions suffer based on a perceived lack of collegiality.